jennadilullo8/romcom/README.md

  - Understand event bubbling and use event delegation on dynamic elements
  - Begin to understand how to write effective, clean HTML & CSS
  - Consistently make commits and use proper git flow

+##Wins

+ - Developing a good understanding of how query selectors and event handlers work together.

+##Challenges

+ - Understanding which html elements we need for the DOM.